wayveai/freedesktop-sdk/CONTRIBUTING.md

 git config user.email "MY_EMAIL@example.com"
 ```

-There are also many GUI git interfaces, such as integration with IDEs and github's UI, however running through all of these alternative methods would be a mammoth task.
+There are also many GUI git interfaces, such as integration with IDEs and GitHub's UI, however running through all of these alternative methods would be a mammoth task.
 Feel free to add instructions for your personal preferred git workflow.

 ## Make a local branch
 [//]: # (If someone knows a better way to do this please tell me)